gabfelix/dotfiles/README.md

 - Most modules in this repository are better installed with `--no-folding` because it avoids miscellaneous files, which is why the `stowit.sh` script was added.
 However, some modules like `nvim`, whose structure constantly changes between commits, work better when installed with folding.

 ## Packages
-Some programs you'll need to make the setup work.
+Some programs you'll need in order to make the setup work.
 I can't promise that this list is exhaustive, but I just did a fresh reinstall so everything should be here.
-All package names are Arch names.
+All packages are using Arch names.

+### Official repos

 * `udisks2`